Region

 • Establish effective healthy living practices promotion programs across all at-risk regions

-Goal 3: Effective refractive error prevention and treatment is accessible to all Aboriginal and Torres Strait Islander Peoples
+Goal 3: Effective refractive error prevention and treatment is accessible to all Aboriginal and Torres Strait Islander peoples.

 Uncorrected refractive error is the leading cause of vision loss for Aboriginal and Torres Strait Islander adults.
 Aboriginal and Torres Strait Islander Peoples are not accessing eye care at rates high enough to address this growing problem.